Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 echo $HOME
 ```

-Environment variables can also be set on the fly and then called as needed.
-These can be virtually anything.
+Environment variables can also be set on the fly and called as needed.
 For example, perhaps you want to save the name of the genome version you are working with in your current session, so it can be easily called multiple times in some bash code you are writing.
 ```bash
 # set the variable
 genv='hg38.patch13'